Keypoint-GraspNet: Keypoint-based 6-DoF Grasp Generation from the Monocular RGB-D input: Experiments

-Essentially, the problem is caused by the fact that grasp distribution for an arbitrary (non-primitive) object is intricate and has no explicit formula.
+Sampling problems are caused by the fact that the grasp distribution for an arbitrary (non-primitive) object is complex and has no explicit formula.
 To tackle the challenge, we restrict the objects to primitive shapes.
 Due to the simplicity of the object geometry, closed-form expressions of the object's grasp families sufficiently cover the feasible grasp modes.
-The closed-form of the grasp families permits annotation sampling with a desired density.
+The closed-form nature of the grasp families permits deterministic annotation sampling with a desired density.

-Lastly, , it is observed that primitive shapes comprise a wide range of common household objects.
+Lastly, it is observed that primitive shapes comprise a wide range of common household objects.
 State-of-art performance has been achieved by explicitly targeting basic geometrical regions \cite{ps2022}.

 \textbf{Extrapolation from sparse to dense:} Another challenge is the gap between the continuous grasp space and the discrete labels for training.
-To investigate the effect of training with sparse annotations, we distinguish the sample density between the training and testing split.
-In the training set we uniformly sample $5$ and $11$ poses from the \textit{translational freedom} and \textit{rotational freedom}, respectively, whereas in the testing set we sample $10$ and $30$.
-The increased density (and lower error threshold) at the evaluation stage examines the network's ability to learn the underlying distribution.
+To investigate the effect of training with sparse annotations, we vary the sample density between the training and testing split.
+The training set uniformly samples $5$ and $11$ elements from the \textit{translational freedom} and \textit{rotational freedom}, respectively, whereas the testing set samples $10$ and $30$ elements.
+The increased density (and stricter error threshold) at the evaluation stage examines the network's ability to learn the underlying distribution.